sensu/sensu-docs/content/sensu-go/5.16/api/role-bindings.md

 ### `/rolebindings/:rolebinding` (DELETE) {#rolebindingsrolebinding-delete}

-The `/rolebindings/:rolebinding` API endpoint provides HTTP DELETE access to delete a role binding from Sensu given the role binding name.
+The `/rolebindings/:rolebinding` API endpoint provides HTTP DELETE access to delete a role binding from Sensu (specified by the role binding name).

 ### EXAMPLE {#rolebindingsrolebinding-delete-example}

-The following example shows a request to delete the role binding `dev-binding`, resulting in a successful HTTP 204 No Content response.
+The following example shows a request to delete the role binding `dev-binding`, resulting in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \